Predictors of Early and Late Enrollment in Cardiac Rehabilitation, Among Those Referred, After Acute Myocardial Infarction

 The 20-40% relative risk reduction in mortality associated with CR equals or exceeds that obtained from evidence-based treatments of acute coronary syndrome (ACS) including statins and beta-blockers.
 The American College of Cardiology/American Heart Association guidelines consider CR a Class I indication after ACS, percutaneous coronary intervention, coronary artery bypass grafting, and stable angina.
 Despite the endorsement of such guidelines, only 14-30% of eligible US patients recovering from a cardiovascular event participate in CR.
 While inadequate referral remains a major issue, only about 4 in 10 patients referred participated in this study from 2003-2004.
 Many health insurers have made CR referral a metric for quality.
 Improving subsequent participation in CR will be difficult considering the relatively poor compliance with prevention efforts, but this study provides good data to help providers focus on those least likely to participate.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Aortic Surgery, Cardiac Surgery and SIHD, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Vascular Medicine, Hypertension, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Vascular Medicine, Hypertension, Chronic Angina

 Keywords: Odds Ratio, Myocardial Infarction, Acute Coronary Syndrome, Insurance Carriers, Angina, Stable, Hydroxymethylglutaryl-CoA Reductase Inhibitors, European Continental Ancestry Group, Comorbidity, Peripheral Arterial Disease, Risk Factors, Percutaneous Coronary Intervention, Prevalence, Registries, Medically Uninsured, Cardiovascular Diseases, Confidence Intervals, Tobacco Use Disorder, Coronary Artery Bypass, Hypertension, United States, Logistic Models